CRAITE-CODE/craite/README.md

 ## 🚀 Update: Python SDK Now Functional!

-The Python SDK (v1.0.2) now includes working OpenAI integration.
+The Python SDK (v1.0.2) has been updated.
 You can test it with:

 ```python
 from craite import create_client